USGCRP/gcis-conventions/gcis_resources/activity.md

 ## Relationship Conventions:

 - Associated with two other publications (one parent, one child) as the process of going from one to the other.

+## Research Method:
+- Activities in the GCIS are directly imported from the GDAS system.
+Both databases use similar conventions to display Activities, making syncing easy.
+Nevertheless, the GCIS team performs quality assurance tasks on every synced Activity to ensure strict compliance with established conventions.